BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 {numref}`fig:quartet` helps us visualize this difference and also includes the prior distribution for completeness.

-::: {admotion} Expressing models in multiple ways
+::: {admonition} Expressing models in multiple ways

 There are numerous methods to communicate the architecture of statistical models.
 These can be, in no particular order: